Saffarin

 Saffarin (سفارين) is a Palestinian village in the western West Bank, in the Tulkarm Governorate of the State of Palestine, located 11 kilometers South-east of Tulkarm.
-According to the Palestinian Central Bureau of Statistics, Saffarin had a population of approximately 1,037 inhabitants in mid-year 2006.
+According to the Palestinian Central Bureau of Statistics, Saffarin had a population of about 1,037 inhabitants in mid-year 2006 and 754 by 2017.
 9.8% of the population of Saffarin were refugees in 1997.
 The healthcare facilities for Saffarin are designated as MOH level 2.

 History

 Saffarin has been identified with the Israelite village of Sepher, which was mentioned in one of the Samaria Ostraca.

 Ceramics from the Byzantine era have been found here.

 During the Crusader period, Diya' al-Din (1173–1245) writes that there was a Muslim population in the Saffarin.